 The more we explore different land uses, the more complexity we discover, the more we must accept elements of change.

-Framing an enquiry is key.
-Looking back can be as important as forward – especially when talking about a comparatively new land use in competition with other cultural land uses formed over centuries.
-Introducing a subject to an audience, whether inquisitive walkers on a guided walk or those at a Brecon Beacons talk*, requires you paint the whole canvas, not just the area you want them to see.
+‘Framing an enquiry’ is key.
+Looking back can be as important as forward – especially when talking about alternative land uses in competition with other cultural land uses formed over centuries.
+Introducing a subject to an audience, whether inquisitive walkers on a guided walk, or those at a Brecon Beacons talk*, requires one to paint the whole canvas, not just the area you want them to see.

 My framing of ‘Elements around Rewilding’* took 25 mins, whereas the enquiry (including excellent robust exchanges between members of the audience) covered 45 mins.
 Such as we glean much information from insightful comments posted under a provocative article.

 It’s not easy to frame environmental matters in the media.
 Distracted audiences, short time frames, word count restrictions and debates promoted to raise ‘heat’ (therefore ratings).
 Informed opinion is skewered by an information deficit.

 I found it tricky to cover environmental impacts of sheep farming in a minute (2.35) on BBC Farming Today, as it was to set out my Thunderer on wildlife conservation in under 400 words within The Times.

 How can we engineer better framing of the narrative to enable astuter communication of ideas to those that can deliver public benefit, rather than just paint ourselves into idealistic corners merely to garner public opinion?